tusharb05/MusicBoat/README.md

 # MusicBoat

-A Discord Music Bot to celebrate music!
+A Discord Music Bot to Celebrate Music!